lilessam/EloquentFields/readme.md

 If the `input` index is `input` you must provide a `type` index to provide the input type like `text` or `number` or `date` etc.

-If the `input` type is `select` you must can provide an `options` index which will contain an array for the select dropdown options.
+If the `input` type is `select` you can provide an `options` index which will contain an array for the select dropdown options.
 Or you can provide a `relation` index which will get options from a relation in the eloquent model.

 ##### Relation array
 There's three types of Eloquent Relatioships supported till now in the package.
 You have to provide a `type` index in the relation array to specify the relation type based on the following:
 1. `belongsTo`: its type will be `one` because we will only select one option in this case.
 2. `hasMany` Or `belongsToMany`: their type will be `many` because we will select multiple values.

-If the `type` index in the relation array is `one` you will need to provide `model` index which will be the relational mode, `column` which is the foreign key, `selectFrom` which will be the column we need to display in the option from the relation model, `valueFrom` which will be the column from the relational model that will be the value of the option of the select dropdown.
+If the `type` index in the relation array is `one` you will need to provide
+* `model` index which will be the relation model.
+* `column` which is the foreign key.
+* `selectFrom` which will be the column we need to display in the option from the relation model.
+* `valueFrom` which will be the column from the relational model that will be the value of the option of the select dropdown.

-If the `type` index in the relation array is `many` you will need to provide a `name` index which will be the name of the relation.
+If the `type` index in the relation array is `many` you will need to provide
+* `name` index which will be the name of the relation.
 For example if my model is `User` and it has many `Role` so the name of the relation will be `roles` or whatever the name of the relation you created in the `User` model.

 You will also need to provide a `selectFrom` and `valueFrom` as well.

 ##### Additional Preferences
 There are multiple additional things that can be very usefull in all your fields specifications.
-1. `label_classes`: which is the label class attribute value.
-You can override the default classes which are `control-label col-md-4`.'
+1. `label_classes` which is the label class attribute value.
+You can override the default classes which are `control-label col-md-4`.
-2. `input_div_classes`: which is the class attribute of the div that contains the input code.
+2. `input_div_classes` which is the class attribute of the div that contains the input code.
 By default it's `col-md-6`.
-3. `input_classes`: which is the class attribute of the input itself.
+3. `input_classes`:which is the class attribute of the input itself.
 By default it's `form-control`.
-4. `input_id`: which is the id attribute of the input itself.
+4. `input_id` which is the id attribute of the input itself.
 By default it's the field name.
-5. `inject_attributes`: which allows you to add additional attributes to the input.
+5. `inject_attributes` which allows you to add additional attributes to the input.
 It just takes the string and put it in the input tag.

 #### Examples.